rico345100/gulp-react-module-tasks/readme.md

 ## Only 2 tasks?
-This project is still working, and will have more functionalities in future.
+This project is still working, and will have more functionalities in the future.
 If you have nice idea to improve this project, please comment at issues or sent me a mail to rico345100@gmail.com.
 Thanks!